 Vinart Grand Tasting – From the wines under the sea to the ones buried in amfora

-Two days long promenade wine tasting of 120 selected wineries in Lauba house ended, leaving us wanting it to last at least a day longer.
-Vinart Grand Tasting is already the most serious and significant wine festival in Zagreb, gathering industry professionals, sommeliers, international wine buyers and wine lovers in Zagreb for the third year in a row.
+Two days ago, a long promenade wine tasting of 120 selected wineries in Lauba house ended, leaving us wanting it to last at least a day longer.
+The Vinart Grand Tasting is already the most serious and significant wine festival in Zagreb, gathering industry professionals, sommeliers, international wine buyers and wine lovers in Zagreb for the third year in a row.

 What we enjoy especially are the workshops that announce the two-day promenade tasting of wines, starting each year approximately 2 weeks before the festival itself.
 They are the best way to get familiar with the indigenous grape varieties of Croatia, taste special wines winemakers bring out of the cellar and get to know more about the specific winery and the winemaking practices.

 The new dimension of amphora wine

 Marino Markežić, owner of the Kabola winery, led us through the development of Malvasia Istriana in Kabola wine cellars in Buje, Istria.
 From the most refreshing to the purest versions of the most complex wines, matured in amphoras.

 “A touch of oxygen in winemaking is welcomed.
 Usually, it comes through oak but when we age wines underground – the air comes in through soil and clay,” explains Markežić.
 You can picture the air moving through the particles of Istrian white land where Kabola has its vineyards and then struggling to get in through clay –picking up a bit of aroma and flavours along the way.
 That specific signature combined with longer maceration comes through in each bottle of Kabola Amfora.